mitc0380/3601-S16-lab2_javascript-node/LABTASKS.md

 #####What is the purpose of app.js?
 Explain what happens when a user is trying to access a page "kittens", when a user is trying to access the page "petForm", and when the user submits a form on "petForm".
 Explain what a "route" is.

 	When a user requests kittens, they are asking the server to do app.get('/kittens,....){...} Then the body of that function executes and res.send(..) and sends that stuff to the browser.
+	Similar things happen in for /petForm, except it sends back a file instead of a string.
+	When a user submits for petForm, it does app.post, and returns the length of the string it was given, and sends the string to the console.
+	Routes for us are the 0.0.0.0:9000/stuff.
+When we click things we go to differant routes, alternatively we could go directly to them and the things in app.js that are defined would happen.

 #####What is the contents of the "public" folder?
 What is each of the html files there and how are they referenced in app.js?